paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-108-department-of-defense-schools.md

 (3) Paragraphs (1) and (2) do not limit the authority of the Secretary to remove a dependent from enrollment in an educational program provided by the Secretary pursuant to subsection (a) at any time for good cause determined by the Secretary.

-**(i) American Red Cross Employee Dependents in Puerto Rico.—**
+**(i) American Red Cross Employee Dependents in Certain Areas.—**

-(1) The Secretary may authorize the dependent of an American Red Cross employee described in paragraph (2) to enroll in an education program provided by the Secretary pursuant to subsection (a) in Puerto Rico if the American Red Cross agrees to reimburse the Secretary for the educational services so provided.
+(1) The Secretary may authorize the dependent of an American Red Cross employee described in paragraph (2) to enroll in an education program provided by the Secretary pursuant to subsection (a) in a territory, commonwealth, or possession of the United States if the American Red Cross agrees to reimburse the Secretary for the educational services so provided.

 (2) An employee referred to in paragraph (1) is an American Red Cross employee who—

-  (A) resides in Puerto Rico; and
+  (A) resides in a territory, commonwealth, or possession of the United States where a program referred to in paragraph (1) is provided; and

   (B) performs, on a full-time basis, emergency services on behalf of members of the armed forces.